Advanced Theming & Dark Mode Implementation

 Workflow mapping follows a strict priority chain:

-Event-driven theme update workflows must debounce rapid OS toggles and batch DOM updates to prevent layout thrashing.
-State synchronization pipelines should emit custom events (theme:changed) to notify downstream components without triggering full re-renders.
+Event-driven theme update workflows should debounce rapid OS toggles and batch DOM updates to prevent layout thrashing.
+State synchronization pipelines can emit custom events (theme:changed) to notify downstream components without triggering full re-renders.

 Enterprise Multi-Brand Scaling

-Architecting a composable theming layer that supports concurrent brand identities through Multi-Brand Theme Architecture without duplicating CSS payloads requires strict token isolation.
+Architecting a composable theming layer that supports concurrent brand identities without duplicating CSS payloads requires strict token isolation.
 Brand contexts are scoped via data-brand attributes on the root element, allowing CSS variables to cascade dynamically based on the active tenant.

 Dynamic CSS payload generation pipelines compile brand-specific token maps at build time.
 Unused brand tokens are tree-shaken, ensuring the delivered stylesheet remains within performance budgets.
 Cross-brand consistency validation workflows enforce semantic parity across all tenants, guaranteeing that accessibility contrast ratios and spacing scales remain invariant regardless of brand overrides.